pyrocko/pyrocko/doc/source/topics/squirrel.rst

    sq = squirrel.Squirrel()

-On the very first instantiation of a :py:class:`~pyrocko.squirrel.base.Squirrel` object, an new and initially empty :doc:`Squirrel environment </library/reference/squirrel/environment>` is created on disk (Fig. 1).
+On the very first instantiation of a :py:class:`~pyrocko.squirrel.base.Squirrel` object, a new and initially empty :doc:`Squirrel environment </library/reference/squirrel/environment>` is created on disk (Fig. 1).